orospakr/stream-pump/README.md

 * if a client matches multiple pumps, random round-robin select one
 * set priorities on pump entries, so catch-alls for larger regions of network can be created
+* make user limits (possibly set as throughput limits and calculated)
+* settable per-pump, and enforced by both the Pump and the Pump House (if a given pump is full, then the round-robin/catch-all logic above should take that into account)
 * serve a simple (but attractive!)
 HTML status page that will show the status and throughput of each pump, along with client status
 * receive continuous telemetry from Pumps
 * Pump should verify the X509 certificate of the Pump House before sending its key
-* contain integration points for use with an external streaming frontend, notably tracking of clients with externally assigned IDs. this might not be a comprehensive enough interface for the frontend to provide straight-forward presentation to a moderator of the health of a given one of their users.  a bit of a REST API or similar may need to be added eventually
+* contain integration points for use with an external streaming frontend, notably tracking of clients with externally assigned IDs (possibly embedded in the URI of the stream).  this might not be a comprehensive enough interface for the frontend to provide straight-forward presentation to a moderator of the health of a given one of their users.  a bit of a REST API or similar may need to be added eventually
 * automatic provisioning of new Pumps into the roster
 * when this list is further along to completion, replace it with a proper top-down description of the purpose and behaviour of the Pump